 This is the process the core team follows for making a new Elgg release.
 We have published this information in the spirit of openness, and to streamline onboarding of new team members.

 - Requirements

 - Merge commits up from lower branches

-- For each branch

-- Preparation for first new stable minor/major release
+- First new stable minor/major release

-- Preparation for a new major release

 - Prepare the release

-- Make a PR with translation updates

-- Make the release PR

 - Tag the release

-- Additional actions for the first new minor / major

-- Additional action for the first new major

 - Update the website

-- Build zip package

-- Update elgg.org download page

-- Update elgg.org

 - Make the announcement

 Requirements